Barometre-de-la-Science-Ouverte/bso3-techdoc/doc/scope_and_sharing.md

     formats (e.g., PDF), programming languages and their libraries (e.g., Python, BioPython), operating systems (e.g., Linux), algorithms (e.g., Merge-Sort), methods (e.g., ANOVA, Random Forests) and approaches (e.g., Machine Learning, Dynamic Programming)."

+We follow the same exclusions regarding data formats and identifiers, but we further acknowledge and consider that mentions to algorithms can also refer (on purposes) to software implementing the algorithm.
+In addition, we consider programming language tools/libraries as software per se.
+Programming languages (the general concept of "language") and operating systems (when introduced as system to run software) are considered attribute characterizing a software product.

 [3] distinguishes 4 subtypes of software: